gjandebeur/RNAanalysis/README.md

 full workflow to sequence RNA from Oxford Nanopore Flowcells using Dorado/Minimap2 and running differential analysis using nanopolish and nanocompore.
-Will update as the workflow progresses, aiming to add m6anet & Xpore next.
+Will update as the workflow progresses.
+**Currently set for RNA004 Datasets on experimental models**

 **https://github.com/nanoporetech/dorado**